Difficult People: A Surefire Way to Get Along

 I used to stress out at these gatherings and eventually stopped going, until one teacher changed all of that.

 I’m sure some of you are familiar with Wayne Dyer.
-He was a positive light who shined a way for so many people.
+He was a positive light who shone a way for so many people.
 I feel thankful to have been one of them.

-Dr. Dyer talked about how he stopped bracing against encounters like the one I described above, and started leaning into them.
+Dr. Dyer talked about how he stopped bracing against encounters like the one I described above and started leaning into them.
 He stopped making things about how he felt and decided to see what he could offer.
-Instead of judging the person with differing beliefs or allowing himself to become provoked, he asked questions.
+Instead of judging the person with differing beliefs or becoming provoked, he asked questions.

 Dr. Dyer asked things like, “That’s interesting, what brought you to the idea?”
 These kinds of inquiries showed a genuine interest in the other person - not their opposing beliefs.
 He wasn’t going to be converted to the person’s opinion but he could look for similarities rather than differences.